2016 Dakar Rally: Controversies

+After the problems that the organization suffered to put 2016 Dakar Rally on track, the rally was marked by the crash of a Chinese businesswoman from the pharmaceutical industry who bought a place in the X-Raid team.
+Ten people were injured, two of them seriously.
+This led to a discussion of whether the toughest rally race in the world should be open to anyone who has a sports license, without any other criteria.

 Most of the following stages were modified due to rain or heat which caused the competitive sectors to be shortened.
 In addition to the discussion regarding the need for the cancellations, the most controversy was generated by the [apparent] double standards of the organization.
 In stage seven, the ASO decided to cancel the second timed sector, although 22 riders had already reached the finish line, with all bike and quad riders staying within the time of the first sector.
 In stage 9, there was another cancellation of the second timed sector when 12 bike riders had already finished.
 But this time ASO initially considered the time of the first sector, and then changed the stage classification, with the time at the end of the second sector for those 12 riders who finished and assigning the remaining riders a theoretical time of 34 minutes more than the first contestant.
 Then at the end of the next stage, the penalty to Paulo Gonçalves for repairing his bike in the previous stage was given and taken away.
 He was out of the race because his bike broke at the end of the first sector, but when the second sector was canceled, he was again in the race.
 Then more than 24 hours later, he received a penalty for repairing the bike after the second sector.

 This Dakar was also marked by several accidents involving assistance trucks, causing some deaths among the local population.
 The reason given by the crews was the lack of sleep since in most of the stages they had to drive for about 20 hours between bivouacs.

 The most controversial moment was reserved for the finish with X-Raid appealing to the French Sports Court, claiming Stephane Peterhansel had an illegal refuel in stage 8, leaving the victory decision to be taken in the court.
 In stage 8, Peterhansel took advantage of a neutralized section and started the race with less fuel, refueling in the neutralized section.
 X-Raid immediately contested the decision, since several drivers such as Nasser Al-Aiyah or even Sainz and Loeb had to reduce the pace in order to save some fuel, due to the extension of the stage, but ASO stewards acquitted Peterhansel.